Overview

 Storage

 Neon bills for storage.
 Pooled schemas use storage.
-Balance between:
+Balance between:- More pools = faster tests, more storage

 - Fewer pools = slower tests, less storage